fahmifj/HackTheBox-notes/machines/note-template/note-template.md

 > - First attempt of exploitation.
 > - Things you have tried but failed.
 > - Things you want to do after gaining access
+> - Take a rest if you keep putting your note in here for more than 2 hours.